 Open Modern App Command Bar

-Windows 10 Shortcuts
+Windows 10 Keyboard Shortcuts

-- WIN + TAB goes from displaying a nice visual effect (in Windows 7) to an essential new menu – the Task View.
+- Win + Tab goes from displaying a nice visual effect (in Windows 7) to an essential new menu: the Task View.
 Once you tap the key combination, you’ll be able to let the buttons go and choose between open programs in your current virtual environment.

-- ALT + TAB is the same as before, except you can switch between programs from any desktop.
+- ALT + Tab is the same as before, except you can switch between programs from any desktop.

-Open Settings App
+Open Settings App and Action Center

 Navigate Command Prompt

-- Just like other places in Windows, you can now use CTRL + C to copy text, CTRL + V to paste text, and CTRL + A to select everything on the console window.
+- Just like other places in Windows, you can now use Ctrl + C to copy text, Ctrl + V to paste text, and Ctrl + A to select everything on the console window.

-- Managing multiple lines of commands is much simpler when using SHIFT + Arrows to move the cursor and select text; up and down move one line, while left and right move one character at a time.
-Holding CTRL + SHIFT + Arrows will move one word at a time.
-Keep holding down SHIFT to select more text.
+- Managing multiple lines of commands is much simpler when using Shift + Arrows to move the cursor and select text; up and down move one line, while left and right move one character at a time.
+Holding Ctrl + Shift + Arrows will move one word at a time.
+Keep holding down Shift to select more text.

-- SHIFT + HOME/END will move your cursor to the start or end of the current line, selecting all text on that line with it.
-Adding CTRL to this shortcut will move to the beginning or end of the entire output.
+- Shift + Home/End will move your cursor to the start or end of the current line, selecting all text on that line with it.
+Adding Ctrl to this shortcut will move to the beginning or end of the entire output.

-- Using CTRL + UP/DOWN lets you scroll one line at a time (just like using the scroll bar on the right), while CTRL + PAGE UP/DOWN moves a whole page up or down.
+- Using Ctrl + Up/Down lets you scroll one line at a time (just like using the scroll bar on the right), while Ctrl + Page Up/Down moves a whole page up or down.

-- CTRL + M lets you enter a “marking mode” to mark text.
-Since you can highlight text now using SHIFT, you might not need this shortcut.
+- Ctrl + M lets you enter a “marking mode” to mark text.
+Since you can highlight text now using Shift, you might not need this shortcut.

-- You can finally use CTRL + F to search for text in a command prompt.
+- You can finally use Ctrl + F to search for text in a command prompt.